How to deal with hard questions from a client

 When someone asks you hard questions don’t dismiss them.
 Don’t say, “Well, our research shows this” or “This is what best practice is”.
 As soon as you have to revert to saying this is the answer because this is the answer, which is basically what you are saying when you say this is what best practice shows or this is what the research shows, you come across as defensive.

 And what that signals to me and to the client is that you are someone who believes his self-worth is driven by the fact that he should not be questioned.
 I don’t like those people as consultants.
 They should not be consultants.
 Clients don’t like those people as consultants.
 They are very abrasive.
 They are usually not very insightful.
 And they usually do not take the necessary time to understand what they are doing.

-On the other hand you may choose to address the question during the workshop, in which case you can say something along the following lines, “Look, that is a great question.
-And what I am going to do is I am going to step out of the workshop agenda right now for 5 minutes and show you, if we went down the path I believe you are thinking about, what could happen and then I want to let us decide if that is the path we want to follow.”
+On the other hand, you may choose to address the question during the workshop, in which case you can say something along the following lines, “Look, that is a great question.
+And what I am going to do is I am going to step out of the workshop agenda right now for 5 minutes and show you if we went down the path I believe you are thinking about what could happen and then we should decide if that is the path we want to follow.”

 So when clients question you and you believe that this is an important question, you should run with it.

 And, again, you should not care about how it may impact your self-worth, because if you address the question your self-worth goes up.
 You should take the question, build it into the workshop, and that takes skill.
 It takes a lot of skill of being able to explain things, communicate things, being able to work with a tense situation.